davegoblue/WearableCourseProject/README.md

 * Bring these 8 files together in to a single data frame with sensible row and column descriptions
 * Extract only those measurements (variables) associated to a mean or standard deviation
 * Create a tidy data set with the average of each variable for each activity and each subject

+Please see the CodeBook in this repo for additional details about the specific data sets downloaded, processing performed, and variables included in the final tidyData.